Rate this page:

 • addState registers a dialog state.
 The dialog can be in only one state at a time. А state defines the avatar reactions to user inputs.

-• onEnter handler is called when the dialog enters a state.
+• onEnter callback is called when the dialog enters a state.
 It is like a doorway where you can greet the user.

 • Response generates a special object that defines the avatar reaction upon triggering the handler.
 Using it, you can return the utterance to be sent to the user, set the listen flag that specifies whether the avatar should listen to further user input, and set nextState indicating the state to which the dialog should jump.